pmunts/muntsos/README.md

 MuntsOS also provides Raspberry Pi kernels with dedicated [USB Gadget](http://www.linux-usb.org/gadget) support enabled.
-These kernels run on Models 1 A, 1 A+, CM1, Zero, Zero Wireless, 3 A+, CM3, Zero 2 Wireless, 4 B, and CM4.
+These kernels run on 3 A+, CM3, Zero 2 W, 4 B, and CM4.
 You can supply power to and communicate with a compatible Raspberry Pi solely through the USB port.
 This kernel supports USB Network, Raw HID, and Serial Port gadgets, selected by bits in the **`OPTIONS`** word passed on the kernel command line.
 The USB Gadget Thin Servers have USB Network Gadget selected by default.

-The absolute minimum possible usable Raspberry Pi kit consists of a Raspberry Pi Zero, Zero W, or Zero 2 W, a micro-USB cable, and a micro-SD card with one of the MuntsOS Raspberry Pi USB Gadget Thin Servers installed.
+The absolute minimum possible usable Raspberry Pi kit consists of a Raspberry Pi Zero 2 W, a micro-USB cable, and a micro-SD card with one of the MuntsOS Raspberry Pi 3 USB Gadget Thin Servers installed.

 ## Cross-Toolchains